Vodafone has confirmed that it will begin its 5G roll out during 2019.

 Second half of 2019

-Possibly Birmingham, Bristol, Cardiff, Glasgow, Liverpool and Manchester
+Birmingham, Bristol, Cardiff, Glasgow, Liverpool, London, Manchester and 12 more

 Vodafone has amassed a decent amount of spectrum, won big at the recent 5G spectrum auction and is already carrying out various 5G trials, including some UK firsts.

 It’s got big plans too, with a number of UK cities getting 5G trial networks and an ambitious goal to bring 1 gigabyte per second speeds to its customers at home, work and everywhere in between.

 Vodafone is in no rush though, as while it plans to launch 5G in 2019 it probably won’t have widespread coverage until years after that.
 But doing things right is surely better than doing them fast, and its roll out timing and speed should still be roughly in line with most rivals.

 Here’s everything you need to know about Vodafone 5G in the UK, including its launch plans, its spectrum holdings and what it's currently working on.

 Vodafone plans to start offering 5G services in 2019, but hasn’t said anything more specific than that, so we wouldn’t expect 5G before the second half of the year.
 The network apparently plans to have 1,000 5G sites active by 2020.